 Figure 6.2b.2.X7.1-1: RL in online mode

 For RL operating in online mode within a target network, direct interaction with the network occurs in real-time.
-As a result both ML model testing and AI/ML emulation steps may not be executed as a distinct steps, and if the RL agent training components and RL agent inference component are not co-located, model deployment may occur automatically between them without an external deployment trigger.
+As a result, both ML model testing and AI/ML emulation steps may not be executed as a distinct step, and if the RL agent training components and RL agent inference component are not co-located, model deployment may occur automatically between them without an external deployment trigger.

-NOTE x1: Rel-19 does not support online training.
+NOTE x1: RL in online mode is not supported in current release specifications.

 - RL in offline mode: In offline mode, instead of direct interaction, the training process relies on a pre-collected dataset from a data collection entity (e.g., the MnS producer for collecting the performance measurements, Trace events, MDT/UE level measurements, alarm information, and/or configuration parameters updates, etc.).
 This dataset consists of state transition, action, and reward information collected over a period of time from the RL environment, allowing the RL agent training component to train the model without real-time interaction with the environment.